LucyQ19/liriNodeApp/README.md

 1. Get an API key for Spotify here: <https://developer.spotify.com/my-applications/#!/>.
 2. Clone my repo using the command line.
 3. Change the directory to the cloned repo.
-4. Create a dotenv file and put your Spotify's client ID and client secret passwordinto it.
+4. Create a dotenv file and put your Spotify's client ID and client secret password into it.
 4. Install all required NPM packages by typing npm install.
 5. Start the application server on the command line by typing node lire.js following one of the commands below.

 ### concert-this

-Type in the command line: node liri.js concert-this The Black Keys.
+Type in the command line: node liri.js concert-this Kacey Musgraves.

 ![Image of concert-this](./images/concertThis.png)